seclab-id/smsgate-tg/README.rst

+This project is based on `Pentagrid <https://www.pentagrid.ch/en/blog/open-source-sms-gateway-for-pentest-projects>`_'s ``SMSgate`` by `Martin Schobert <https://github.com/nitram2342>`_ <martin@pentagrid.ch>.
-`Pentagrid <https://www.pentagrid.ch/en/blog/open-source-sms-gateway-for-pentest-projects>`_'s ``SMSgate`` is a Python-based interface for sending and especially receiving SMS using multiple GSM modems and SIM cards.
+Originally ``SMSgate`` is a Python-based interface for sending and especially receiving SMS using multiple GSM modems and SIM cards.

+This version replaces the SMTP functionality with a Telegram bot for receiving SMS messages.
+This allows for direct SMS notifications via Telegram.

 .. contents::
    :local: